-In this Suntegrity face sunscreen review, I will be reviewing and comparing 5 in 1 Natural Moisturizing Face Sunscreen SPF30 Tinted and Natural Moisturizing Face Sunscreen & Primer SPF30.
+In this Suntegrity face sunscreen review, I will be reviewing and comparing 5 in 1 Tinted Face Sunscreen Moisturizer SPF 30 and Natural Moisturizing Face Sunscreen & Primer SPF 30.

 I receive a lot of emails from customers and subscribers unsure which product to choose.
 These two sunscreens have a lot of similarities in performance, ingredients, weight and texture; but they’re also quite different.

 In this Suntegrity face sunscreen review I will go over each product, and compare them making it easier to decide.
 I’ve included photos of the sunscreens and swatches of all the 5 in 1 Sunscreen shades.

 Make sure to also check out the video review at the top of this blog post.
 In the video review I demo the products on both my husband and I to show you what they look like on different skin tones (I’m fair, and my husband has a deep skin tone).

 Both sunscreens are suitable for all skin types.
 They are formulated to be moisturizing and both have a satin finish.
 In the review I’ve included tips and suggestions how to use the sunscreens for different skin types to make it look and feel good on your skin.

 Suntegrity Skincare is an award winning sun care line best known for their super clean formulations.
 They’re a favourite of EWG / Compact For Safe Cosmetics and awarded “Champion” status.
 Not only are their products made using safe, natural, vegan, reef safe ingredients; but they’re equally great skincare and makeup products too.

 In memory of her later mother who died from skin cancer, Tricia Trimble founded Suntegrity with the mission to create sun protection products that were both reliable and wearable.
 She set out to create sun care products that you want to wear, that look and feel good on the skin while at the same time protecting the skin.